DanFMoore/oloo-factory-creator/README.md

 ### Modules

-With either of the above methods, the recommended usage is to export the created factory method.
+With either of the above methods, if you're using modules, the recommended usage is to export the created factory method.
 For example, `user.js` could look like the following:

 ```javascript
 var createFactory = require('oloo-factory-creator');